Point degree spectra of represented spaces: Intermediate Point Degree Spectra

 Let $\mathfrak{P}$ be the set of all uncountable Polish spaces.
 In this section, we investigate the structure of $\mathfrak{P}/\cong_{\sigma}^\mathfrak{T}$, i.e.~either of the equivalence classes w.r.t.~$\sigma$-homeomorphisms, or equivalently, the structure of point degree spectra of uncountable Polish spaces up to relativization.

 It is well-known that for every uncountable Polish space $X$:

 where, recall that $\leq_{c}^\mathfrak{T}$ is the topological embeddability relation (i.e., the ordering of Fr\'echet dimension types).
-The structure of Fr\'echet types of uncountable dimensional Polish spaces has been developed by several authors (see \cite{Cha99,ChaEP99,EPol96,EPol02}).
 In this section, we focus on Problem \ref{prob:third} asking whether there exists a Polish space $\repsp{X}$ satisfying the following:

-One can see that there is no difference between the structures of $\sigma$-homeomorphism types of uncountable Polish spaces and uncountable metrizable compacta.
+One can see that there is no difference between the structures of $\sigma$-homeomorphism types of uncountable Polish spaces and uncountable compact metric spaces.

 \begin{fact} Every Polish space is $\sigma$-homeomorphic to a compact metrizable space. \end{fact}

 \begin{proof} All spaces of a given countable cardinality are clearly $\sigma$-homeomorphic, and there are compact metrizable spaces of all countable cardinalities.